dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 classifier.
 Instead they propose self-explainable neural networks (SENN) which offer explainibility of their prediction.

 # 7 Open research questions
-ecent successes of deep active learning convey novel topics of research for which most preassumptions made have been left uncommented.
+The successes of deep active learning convey novel topics of research for which most preassumptions made have been left uncommented.
 For this reason, we want to point out on open research questions which have to be tackled within future academia: